coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

- Before we dive into the the maths and code of it.
-We need to get familiar with what we mean when we say "*Hidden Layers*" or "*5-layered neural network*" or "*Input layers*" and "*logits*".
-Let's define them :

-1. **Layers** : As you are already familiar with what a single neuron computes from my previous post.
-When we arrange many such neurons such that each neuron gets same input values but have different weights they form a layer (In above picture, Vertical Stack of Neurons is a Layer).
+As you are already familiar with what a single neuron computes from my previous post.
+When we arrange many such neurons such that each neuron gets same input values but have different weights they form a **Layer** (In above picture, Vertical Stack of Neurons is a Layer).

-2. **Hidden Layer** : Layers apart from input and output layers are called hidden layers.
-In this case we have two hidden layers.
+All the layers apart from input and output layers are called **Hidden layers**.

-3. **Input Layer** : The layer that gets value from us is the Input Layer.
-In the above Picture, three values are placed in the neurons of input layers and those inputs flow through weights all the way upto output layer.
+The layer that gets value from us is the **Input Layer**.

-4. **Ouput Layer :** The Neuron that holds the ouput value by the network is the output layer.
+The layer of Neurons that hold the ouput values by the network is the **Output Layer**.
 It can have any number of Neurons.
 In the picture above there is only one neuron in the output layer.

-5. **Logits** : The Un-activated value of a neuron is generally referred to as logits.
-For Example In the last post we talked about Relu activation being applied to weighed sum, if we do not apply that relu the results we have is called logit(s).
+The Un-activated value of a neuron is generally referred to as **Logits**.
+For Example In the last post we talked about Relu activation being applied to weighed sum, if we do not apply that relu the results we have is called logit.

 ### Some Properties of Layers